jay43812/Test/readme1.md

 ## Prerequisites

 This repo explores DevOps, SDLC, and Virtualization, answering key questions on automation, efficiency, and resource optimization.
 It also connects these concepts to cloud platforms like AWS, Azure, and GCP.
-Perfect for learning or brushing up on modern software delivery practices! 🚀
+Perfect for learning or brushing up on modern software delivery practices! 🚀 [Go to Prerequisites](https://github.com/patelj2400/aws-cli-tutorials/blob/main/Prerequisites/README.md)

 ---

 ## Day-1: Introduction to AWS CLI

-This day is all about how to set up AWS CLI on your local machine.[Go to Day 1](https://github.com/patelj2400/aws-cli-tutorials/blob/main/Day-1/README.md)
+This day is all about how to set up AWS CLI on your local machine.
+[Go to Day 1](https://github.com/patelj2400/aws-cli-tutorials/blob/main/Day-1/README.md)

 ---

 ## Day-2: How to Create and Acccess EC2 Instance

-This day is all about how to create an EC2 instance and different ways to access it.[Go to Day 2](https://github.com/patelj2400/aws-cli-tutorials/blob/main/Day-2/README.md)
+This day is all about how to create an EC2 instance and different ways to access it.
+[Go to Day 2](https://github.com/patelj2400/aws-cli-tutorials/blob/main/Day-2/README.md)

 ---